CloudLabs-MOC/AI-102-AIEngineer/Instructions/16-video-indexer.md

 ## Task 3: Review video insights

+In this task, you will learn how to **review video insights** provided by **Azure Video Analyzer** after uploading a video for analysis.

 The indexing process extracts insights from the video, which you can view in the portal.

 1. In the Video Analyzer portal, when the video is indexed, Click middle of the video to play it.
 You'll see the video player alongside a pane that shows insights extracted from the video.